ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 If any class within the `BetterAnimal` doesn't have the `say()` method of proper type, the type-checker will complain.

-Of course, type unions only cover one class of use cases for inheritance, so don't expect you can always get rid of inheritance via type unions.
-Above, the case of `Animal` superclass also wasn't a good example of true "inheritance", as the parent class worked more like an interface than all-mighty super-class.
+Type unions only cover one class of use cases for inheritance, so don't expect you can always get rid of inheritance via type unions.
+The above example also wasn't a good example of "bad inheritance", as we could have made `Animal` an "interface" by turning it into an abstract class with abstract methods and without any hard-coded behaviour.
+But I hope you get the point I'm trying to make here: there are alternatives to inheritance.

-### Immutable data structures

-Positional expansion.

-Keyword expansion.

-typing.Sequence

-### Partial application

-Addresses "missing arrow"

-### Streams or "lazy" lists
+## Conclusion

+This concludes my list of functional programming tips for Python.
+If you have any other tips, comments or questions, please leave a comment!
+Thanks for reading!